Light neutrino masses from gravitational condensation: the Schwinger-Dyson approach: Introduction

 \section{Introduction}

-Neutrinos are unique amongst the Standard Model (SM) fermions in the tininess of their mass, the weakness of their interactions and their capacity to be their own anti-particles.
-Such features suggest neutrinos acquire their mass in a different way from the quarks and charged leptons.

-Many such mass models assume neutrinos are Majorana particles and the most prolifically studied are the seesaw mechanisms \cite{Mohapatra:1979ia,GellMann:1980vs,Yanagida:1979as,Minkowski:1977sc,Magg:1980ut,Lazarides:1980nt,Wetterich:1981bx,Mohapatra:1980yp}.
+Neutrinos are unique amongst the Standard Model (SM) fermions in their mass's tininess, the weakness of their interactions and their capacity to be their own anti-particles.
+Such features suggest neutrinos acquire their mass differently from the quarks and charged leptons.
+Many such mass models assume neutrinos are Majorana particles and the most prolifically studied are the seesaw mechanisms \cite{Mohapatra:1979ia,GellMann:1980vs,Yanagida:1979as,Minkowski:1977sc,Magg:1980ut,Lazarides:1980nt,Wetterich:1981bx,Mohapatra:1980yp,Schechter:1980gr,Schechter:1981cv}.
 Typically the masses of the new particles required to complete the lepton-number violating Weinberg operator are larger than the electroweak scale.
 In addition to tree-level completions of the Weinberg operator, radiative mass models can explain small neutrino masses with TeV-scale new physics \cite{Zee:1980ai,Cheng:1980qt,Petcov:1982en,Babu:1988ki}.
 Moreover, explanations of light neutrino masses from extra-dimensions \cite{ArkaniHamed:1998vp,Dienes:1998sb} and string theory \cite{Mohapatra:1986bd} provide alternative possibilities (see Ref. \cite{King:2013eh} for an extensive overview of models of neutrino masses and mixing).

-The possibility of neutrino masses emerging from a condensate has been studied in various contexts: in \cite{Barenboim:2010db} it was shown that enhanced gravitational interactions could trigger the formation of a right handed neutrino condensate which induces dynamical symmetry breaking and thereby generates a Majorana mass for the right handed neutrino.
-From this the light neutrino masses are generated via the type-I seesaw mechanism.
+Neutrino masses emerging from gravitational effects were first discussed in \cite{Akhmedov:1992hh} where Planck suppressed higher-dimensional operators induced neutrino masses.
+Furthermore, the possibility of neutrino masses emerging from a gravitationally triggered condensate has been studied in various contexts: in \cite{Barenboim:2010db} it was shown that enhanced gravitational interactions could trigger the formation of a right handed neutrino condensate which induces dynamical symmetry breaking and thereby generates a Majorana mass for the right handed neutrino.
+From this, the light neutrino masses are generated via the type-I seesaw mechanism.
 An advantage of such an approach is that the strongly coupled right handed neutrino condensate can drive inflation \cite{Barenboim:2008ds}.
 A more direct explanation for light neutrino masses was proposed in \cite{Dvali:2016uhn}.
 In that work it was postulated that gravitational instantons could induce a low-scale ($\sim 100$ meV) neutrino condensation which can give rise to light neutrino masses \cite{Dvali:2016uhn}; the phenomenology of which has been studied in depth \cite{Funcke:2019grs}.